zmahfuz0613/pokedex-lab/README.md

 ## Instructions

-1. Fork and clone this repository.
+1. Clone this repository
-2. Change into the new directory.
-3. Fulfill the listed requirements.
-4. Submit your solution with a pull request on this repository.

-Please turn in your submission by the deadline on your cohort calendar.
+1. cd `pokedex-lab/pokedex-starter`
+1. In the directory for the project, run `npm i`
+1. Install axios: `npm i axios`

 ## Requirements

-1. Create a submit button called "Catch 'Em All!" that, when clicked, makes a request to the PokéApi and lists all Pokémon in the browser.
-Each character should appear in `section#results` element include the Pokémon's name.
+1. When the page loads, make a request to the PokéApi and then list all Pokémon in the browser.
+Each character should appear in the `section#results` element.
+Include the Pokémon's name.
 2. Add an input field/search bar with a submit button called "Search".
 When the user enters the name of the Pokémon and clicks submit, a request is made to the PokéApi and the approprate Pokémon's name should appear in the `section#results` element.
 The new results should clear out any existing results before displaying the new results.
+   **Hint**: Have a boolean attribute in state that decides whether the detail view or list view should show.
+Check out [conditional rendering](https://reactjs.org/docs/conditional-rendering.html) for more!

+## Bonus

-3. Add a dropdown that includes the following options: Name, Move, Ability, and Location.
-4. Focus the search based on the option the user selects for the dropdown menu.
+- Add a dropdown that includes the following options: Name, Move, Ability, and Location.
+Focus the search based on the option the user selects for the dropdown menu.
    When the Search button is clicked, make a request to the PokéApi to search the Pokémon property that matches the selected option for what is in the input field.
-5. If the input does match any data from the PokéApi, create an alert that says "No matches!
+If the input does match any data from the PokéApi, create an alert that says "No matches!
 Try something else!"

-## Bonus

 - Use [React Bootstrap](https://react-bootstrap.github.io/getting-started/introduction) to style your form input and pokemon search results
 - Make your Pokédex responsive using the